Who said you could carry that?

 - Anything which is illegal in the City of San Jose, Santa Clara County, State of California, or the United States in general.

-- Real weapons, projectile weapons (such as airsoft or bb guns, bows, crossbows, or other firearms), live steel1, metal/wooden baseball bats, metal kunai, incendiary devices, solicitous signs, lasers, laser pointers, paddles, whips, floggers, brass knuckles, butterfly knives, concealed blades, throwing stars, tonfa, saps, clubs, nunchaku, sai, tessen, jitte, metal, or glass props.
+- Real weapons, projectile weapons (such as airsoft, bb and nerf guns), live steel1, metal/wooden baseball bats, metal kunai, incendiary devices, lasers, paddles, whips, floggers, baton-type weapons, or props made of glass.

-- Guns which are suitably realistic that they could be mistaken for a real gun, or which utilize significant parts of a real gun.
+- Guns which are suitably realistic that they could be mistaken for a real gun, or which utilize significant parts of a real gun, airsoft gun, bb gun, or other projectile weapon.

 - Any item may be added to this list at any time by FanimeCon.
 Changes will be posted at Rovers, Peace Bonding stations, and to the website.